Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The streamwise component of the analytic signal of the first \ac{POD} mode, shown in figure~\ref{fig:H[POD1]_POD1,2}b, is a close match to the phase average of the first two \ac{POD} modes, shown in figure~\ref{fig:H[POD1]_POD1,2}a.
-Both show the same long regions of alternating sign propagating downstream from the sphere, with the main variation between them being for $x/D<2$, where the non-propagating features are located, as shown in figure~\ref{fig:HPOD1_POD1,2}a(iv).
-This is an artefact of applying the Hilbert transform to the \ac{POD} mode, due to these structures being present in the second \ac{POD} mode but not the first \ac{POD} mode, on which the Hilbert transform was performed.
-This also explains the variation in the $R^2$ of the analytic signal of the first \ac{POD} mode and the second \ac{POD} mode and that of the analytic signal of the second \ac{POD} mode and the first \ac{POD} mode, being 0.89 and 0.76, respectively.
-This difference is due to the non-propagating components of these modes being absent in the other mode, but propagated by the Hilbert transform.

-The variation between the transverse components of the phase-averaged first and second \ac{POD} modes, shown in figure~\ref{fig:H[POD1]_POD1,2}c, and the analytic signal of the first \ac{POD} mode, shown in figure~\ref{fig:H[POD1]_POD1,2}d, is significantly less than in the streamwise components.
-Both exhibit the same symmetric regions of alternating sign, which increase in length and decrease in intensity as they travel downstream.
-This is consistent with the vertical fluctuations from the flow coming around the sphere decaying once they are sufficiently far into the wake.
+The streamwise component of the analytic signal of the first \ac{POD} mode, shown in figure~\ref{fig:H[POD1]_POD1,2}b, closely matches the phase average of the first two \ac{POD} modes, shown in figure~\ref{fig:H[POD1]_POD1,2}a.
+Both exhibit extended regions of alternating sign propagating downstream from the sphere.
+The primary difference occurs for $x/D < 2$, where the structures in the \ac{POD} modes are seen coming around the sphere, as illustrated in figure~\ref{fig:HPOD1_POD1,2}a(iv).
+Conversely, the assumed periodicity of the Hilbert transform couples these structures with those further downstream in the \ac{HPOD} mode, as shown in figure~\ref{fig:H[POD1]_POD1,2}b(iv).
+This discrepancy arises from applying the Hilbert transform to the first \ac{POD} mode, as these structures exist in the second \ac{POD} mode but not in the first.
+Consequently, the $R^2_{k^a,\wt{(k,j)}}$ values differ: 0.89 for the analytic signal of the first mode when compared to the second mode, and 0.76 for the reverse comparison.
+This variation arises because non-propagating components in one mode are absent from the other but are propagated by the Hilbert transform.
+The variation between the transverse components of the phase-averaged first and second \ac{POD} modes, shown in figure~\ref{fig:H[POD1]_POD1,2}c, and the analytic signal of the first \ac{POD} mode, shown in figure~\ref{fig:H[POD1]_POD1,2}d, is considerably smaller than that observed in the streamwise components.
+Both exhibit symmetric regions of alternating sign that elongate and weaken in intensity as they propagate downstream.
+This behaviour is consistent with the transverse fluctuations generated by the flow around the sphere decaying as they travel downstream.